How to Pay Off Credit Card Debt for Good

 Which method should you use?
 The one that works – either is fine.
 The big-picture goal is to pay off your debts, and while it might make mathematical sense to use the debt avalanche, it doesn’t make any sense unless you actually pay off debt.
 If you get discouraged and lose motivation (or see that in your future), try the debt snowball.

 If you really want to see how these two strategies compare, run the numbers yourself.
 It’s not terribly difficult to build a table showing how your credit card payments (and extra payments) work.

 While You Wait

 It will take time to pay off credit card debt – possibly several years.
-If you can transfer debt to a lower-interest-rate loan, you’ll save money (and pay off your debt faster).
+If you can transfer the debt to a lower-interest-rate loan, you’ll save money (and pay off your debt faster).
 The main reasons to stick with credit cards might be:

 - If you’ve got a 0% APR credit card

 - You’re going to use credit card balance transfers to take advantage of promotional low-rate offers (and you’re going to actively manage your debt)

 Alternatives to Cards